baronauta/RayTracer/README.md

 ## History
 See the file [HISTORY.md](https://github.com/baronauta/RayTracer/blob/master/HISTORY.md).

+## Contributing

+Contributions are welcome!
+If you'd like to report a bug, suggest a feature, or submit code, feel free to open an issue or a pull request.
+Please include a clear and detailed description of your changes or suggestions.

+➡️ Make sure to update tests as appropriate, and check for compatibility with the existing codebase.

 ## License
 The code is released under the European Union Public Licence (EUPL), version 1.2.
 See the file [LICENSE.md](./LICENSE.md).